The 5 Types of Customers and How to Get Them to Buy More

 Here's a further description of each of the customer types and how to deal with them:

-Naturally, we need to be communicating with these customers on a regular basis by telephone, mail, email, social media, etc. These people are the ones who can and should influence our buying and merchandising decisions.
+Naturally, we need to be communicating with these customers regularly by telephone, mail, email, social media, etc. These people are the ones who can and should influence our buying and merchandising decisions.
 Nothing will make a loyal customer feel better than soliciting their input and showing them how much you value it.
 In my mind, you can never do enough for them.
 Many times the more you do for them, the more they will recommend you to others.
 Positive word of mouth is gold for business.

 This category helps ensure your inventory is turning over and, as a result, it is a key contributor to cash flow.
 This same group, however, can often wind up costing you money because they are more inclined to return the product.
-(See Tips for Handling Store Returns.)

-Clearly, this is the segment of our clientele that we all like to serve.
+This is the segment of our clientele that we all like to serve.
 There is nothing more exciting than assisting an impulse shopper and having them respond favorably to our recommendations.
 We want to target our displays towards this group because they will provide us with a significant amount of customer insight and knowledge.

 People in this category are driven by a specific need.
 When they enter the store, they will look to see if they can have that need filled quickly.
 If not, they will leave right away.
 They buy for a variety of reasons such as a specific occasion, a specific need, or an absolute price point.
 As difficult as it can be to satisfy these people, they can also become loyal customers if they are well taken care of.
 Salespeople may not find them to be a lot of fun to serve, but, in the end, they can often represent your greatest source of long-term growth.